Anabellia/Imagine/README.md

 Instalation:

--clone repository in location of your choice, run:
+- Clone repository in location of your choice, run:

     git clone https://github.com/Anabellia/Imagine.git

--cd into application folder and run
+- Cd into application folder and run

     composer install